Risenio/Auto-Bank/README.md

   - `autobank <guild/g>` toggles banking to guild bank. **Default Off**.

 ## Blacklist
-  If no blacklist.json file is found, it will be using the default blacklist.
+  If no `blacklist.json` file was found, it will be using the default blacklist.
   - Editing/modifying the blacklist using blacklisting commands will be saved into the `blacklist.json` file.
   - You can get the id of any item from [this site](https://teralore.com/en/).
   <details>